shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

   - If in A's API there is any header dependency, PUBLIC should be used.
   - If in A's API there is no header dependency:
     - If A is static: if A's binary depends on B or C, PUBLIC should be used.
+      - **This means the ONLY situation to use PRIVATE when linking a static lib is that it only use POD data declaration headers from another lib in it's source file**
     - If A is shared:
       - For static lib B, if A has binary dependency on B, PUBLIC should be used, otherwise PRIVATE can be used: **A only used B's declaration headers in A's source file**
       - For shared lib C: